audreyntep/e2_retinal_oct/README.md

 OCT image files are temporary stored in api server directory : <code>'/data'</code>

-Directories are cleared when app is closed.
+Directories are cleared when server is shut down.